reflagcom/javascript/packages/cli/README.md

 **Important restrictions:**

-- When using `--api-key`, the `login` and `logout` commands are disabled.
+- When using `--api-key`, the `login` and `logout` commands are disabled
-- API keys bypass all interactive authentication flows.
+- API keys bypass all interactive authentication flows
-- Only _read-only_ access to Reflag API is granted at the moment.
 - API keys are bound to one app only.
-Commands such as `apps list` will only return the bound app.
+Commands such as `apps list` will only return the bound app
-- Store API keys securely using your CI/CD platform's secret management.
+- Store API keys securely using your CI/CD platform's secret management

 Example CI workflow: